PyPOTS: A Python Toolkit for Machine Learning on Partially-Observed Time Series

 \section{Abstract}

-\texttt{PyPOTS} is an open-source Python library dedicated to data mining and analysis on multivariate partially-observed time series, i.e. incomplete time series with missing values, A.K.A. irregularly-sampled time series.
-Particularly, it provides easy access to diverse algorithms categorized into four tasks: imputation, classification, clustering, and forecasting.
-The included models contain probabilistic approaches as well as neural-network methods, with a well-designed and fully-documented programming interface for both academic researchers and industrial professionals to use.
-With robustness and scalability in its design philosophy, best practices of software construction, for example, unit testing, continuous integration (CI) and continuous delivery (CD), code coverage, maintainability evaluation, interactive tutorials, and parallelization, are carried out as principles during the development of \texttt{PyPOTS}.
-The toolkit is available on both Python Package Index (PyPI) and Anaconda. \texttt{PyPOTS} is open-source and publicly available on GitHub \url{https://github.com/WenjieDu/PyPOTS}.
+\texttt{PyPOTS} is an open-source Python library dedicated to data mining and analysis on multivariate partially-observed time series with missing values.
+Particularly, it provides easy access to diverse algorithms categorized into five tasks: imputation, forecasting, anomaly detection, classification, and clustering.
+The included models represent a diverse set of methodological paradigms, offering a unified and well-documented interface suitable for both academic research and practical applications.
+With robustness and scalability in its design philosophy, best practices of software construction, for example, unit testing, continuous integration and continuous delivery, code coverage, maintainability evaluation, interactive tutorials, and parallelization, are carried out as principles during the development of \texttt{PyPOTS}.
+The toolbox is available on PyPI, Anaconda, and Docker. \texttt{PyPOTS} is open source and publicly available on GitHub~\url{https://github.com/WenjieDu/PyPOTS}.